ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 Now add the first Ikasan Application dependency to the Maven pom.xml.

-Edit the pom.xml and add the ikasan-eip-standalone dependency as well as the build plugin execution requirement.
+Edit the pom.xml and add the following properties and dependencies section.
+This is best practice layout.
+It keeps all your application versions in one place and defines the dependencies.
+In this case we are adding the ikasan-eip-standalone main library; an h2 standalone persistence library; and two Ikasan test libraries.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
    <project xmlns="http://maven.apache.org/POM/4.0.0"